 U.S. Army Officer

 After graduating from West Point, Lyon served in the 2nd U.S. Infantry in Florida, where he took part in the Seminole Wars.
-In 1842, he transferred to garrison duty to Sackets Harbor, New York.
+In 1842, he transferred to garrison duty in Sackets Harbor, New York.
 While there, officials court-martialed him and placed him on suspension for five months for severely beating an enlisted man.

 Like many of his fellow West Point graduates, Lyon took part in the Mexican-American War (1846-1848).
 During that conflict, Lyon attained the rank of first lieutenant on February 16, 1847.
 Later that year, on August 20, he became a brevet captain, “for gallant and meritorious conduct in the battles of Contreras and Churubusco.”

 After the Mexican-American War, Lyon briefly served at Ft.
 Hamilton, New York, in 1848.
-The next year, he transferred to California, where he served at various posts until 1853.
+The next year, he transferred to California, where he served in various posts until 1853.
 While in California, Lyon led an expedition against the Pomo Indians in 1850 in retaliation for the killing of two white men.
 During the campaign, in an event known as the Bloody Island Massacre, Lyon directed the execution of between 60 and 400 innocent Indians whom he misidentified as the group he was pursuing.
 Later during the operation, his soldiers killed seventy-five more Indians along the Russian River.
 One year later, Lyon attained the rank of captain.

 As the Union unraveled after the election of President Abraham Lincoln, Lyon deployed, along with two companies of infantrymen, to guard the federal arsenal at St. Louis, in January 1861.
 While stationed there, Lyon developed a friendship with Congressman Frank Blair, a prominent Radical Republican.
 Lyon used his influence with Blair to manipulate his appointment as commander of the St. Louis arsenal.